top of page

 Design Overview

 This level is based on the catacombs of Elden Ring.
-Utilising lifts as core architectural pillars, the layout is intentionally designed to challenge the player’s spatial orientation across a three-dimensional axis, creating a "controlled maze" experience.
-While the environment evokes a sense of disorientation, the critical path remains fundamentally linear, eventually guiding the player to a central lever and a climactic resolution.
+The layout is intentionally designed to challenge the player’s spatial orientation by using lifts as a core mechanic, creating a "controlled maze" experience.
+While the environment evokes disorientation, the critical path remains linear, eventually guiding the player to a central lever.

-To balance the spatial complexity, the level features a non-linear secret path that rewards the players who look beyond the critical path with hidden passages and secrets.
-The design reinforces a sense of discovery and agency within a high-tension, claustrophobic environment.
+To balance the spatial complexity, the level also features a non-linear secret path that rewards players who look beyond the critical path by offering hidden passages and secrets.

 Level Map & Critical Path